ProjectViewer/TaskUpdate/README.txt

 Task Update is a Plug-in for Microsoft Project which allows Project Managers to accept or reject changes reported by team members using Seavus Project Viewer.
-To Learn More about Task Update visit <a href="https://www.seavusprojectviewer.com/task-update"https://www.seavusprojectviewer.com/task-update</a>
+To Learn More about Task Update visit https://www.seavusprojectviewer.com/task-update